ar-io/ar-io-sdk/README.md

 ## Arweave Name Tokens (ANT's)

-The ANT contract class allows for fetching data given a provided ANT contract ID.
+The ANT contract client class exposes APIs relevant to compliant Arweave Name Token contracts.
+It can be configured to use any contract ID that adheres to the ANT contract spec.
+You must provide either a custom contract data provider or a contractTxId to the ANT class constructor to use.

 ### `getRecords({ evaluationOptions })`